 Neck Spine Role in Menopause

 The neck houses the most vital centers for the body's function, the brain stem.
 The first and second cervical vertebrae house the brainstem.
-The Brains stem is responsible for control all functions in the body that we are not consciously controlling.
+The Brain's stem is responsible for control all functions in the body that we are not consciously controlling.
 As a result, it has a huge influence on our body's health.
 Since health is a result of normal function it behooves all of us to make sure that our central nervous system is functioning optimally, so we can be as healthy as possible.

 The public is largely ignorant of the long-term health accumulative value of staying under regular upper cervical spinal care.
 We spoke a little earlier about the ability of some women to smoothly go through the menopausal phase of life while another woman suffers from severe menopausal symptoms.
 What is the difference?
 Is it bad luck for those that struggle and good luck for those who don’t?
-It is this author feels that the ease with which we live life is directly related to how well an individual function.
+It is this author feels that the ease with which we live life is directly related to how well an individual functions.
 One hundred percent function equals one hundred percent health.
 Blair upper cervical chiropractors are trained to make sure you are functioning at 100 percent.

 What Does A Blair Upper Cervical Chiropractor Do?